digantadiasi195/Academic-Research-Assistant/README.md

 # python3 -m streamlit run app.py
 ```

 2. Open your browser and navigate to `http://localhost:8501`

+   **Tip:** In Streamlit website settings (by clicking on 3 dots in top right), change theme mode to "Light Mode" instead of "Dark Mode."

-3. Enter your research topic or question in the chat interface
+4. Enter your research topic or question in the chat interface

-4. Select papers of interest from the timeline view
+5. Select papers of interest from the timeline view

-5. Interact with the assistant through natural language queries
+6. Interact with the assistant through natural language queries

 ## Example Queries